-Albert Fall Mansion
+Albert Fall House

-Community organizations including the Historic Landmark Commission of the City of El Paso, El Paso Preservation Alliance and the El Paso County Historical Commission worked with the City’s Historic Preservation Officer to keep the community's attention to the structure.
-As a result, the City of El Paso acquired the house by eminent domain, buying the property from the owner in 2007 and has spent approximately $2.3 on the mansion.
+Local organizations including the City Historic Landmark Commission, El Paso Preservation Alliance and the El Paso County Historical Commission worked with the City’s Historic Preservation Officer to keep public attention on the deteriorating structure.
+As a result, the City of El Paso acquired the house by eminent domain in 2007, buying the property from the owner to rehabilitate it.
+The house was leased by the Texas Tech University Health Sciences Center-El Paso from 2014-2021.

 ADDRESS: 1725 Arizona Avenue, El Paso (El Paso County)